lenusmars/TK_Exporter_Py/README.txt

 These are pretty straighforward.

-The scripts download everything to a dated folder.
+The scripts download everything in json to a dated folder.
+Campaigns each get a folder with roleplays and discussion subfolders.
+All characters under your user_id get downloaded to a 'characters' subfolder, with a names subfolder for each character and the images if available.

 Option 1.
 If you want to use the jupyter notebook you want tk_v1.ipynb.